Steve Hawk on TiDom, Bing Ads Training, and Internet Freedom

 We’re excited and kind of keeping the details under wraps right now but it’ll be a game changer.
 Our goal is always to make the sales process easier for the majority of people who join us with no prior experience or success and hopefully change their lives.

-My goal for 2017 is to take a huge leap forward with my business and bring along as many others as possible in MLM and even through this interview!
+My goal for this year is to take a huge leap forward with my business and bring along as many others as possible in MLM and even through this interview!

 What is your favorite quote and why?

 Whatever the mind can conceive and believe, it can achieve – Napoleon Hill

 I saw this quote when I first got into the online direct sales industry and have used it ever since.
 The mind is very powerful and you can use it in a positive or negative way.

 The trick is to think positively and consistently move forward in the direction you want to go even when things may not go exactly the way you planned.
 Create your goals, focus on them, and do whatever it takes to achieve them.